I saved a life the other day.

 One-third of all honey bee colonies in the US were wiped out by colony collapse disorder in 2007.
 Around 40 percent of colonies are still dying each year.

-According to latest predictions, one out of 10 European wild bee species are facing extinction as are around one-quarter of the world’s 250 bumble bee species.
+According to latest predictions, one out of 10 European wild bee species is facing extinction as are around one-quarter of the world’s 250 bumblebee species.

-Tasmanian beekeepers are facing major losses due to the devastating fires that destroyed more than 100,000 hectares last summer.
+Tasmanian beekeepers faced major losses due to devastating fires that destroyed more than 100,000 hectares in 2015.

 I’m not sure what kind of bee my little guy was but I checked out the description and pictures of our native bees at aussiebee.com and I think it might have been a Teddy Bear Bee because of its colouring and chubby body (isn’t that a cute name?).